Setting Up Programming Environment

 Configure programming environment

-With Conda installed, run the command below to install all required packages and depenencies
+With Conda installed, open the Anaconda Prompt terminal, and run the command below to install required packages and depenencies (except PyTorch):

 $ conda activate practical_machine_learning